Princess Maker

 Princess Maker (プリンセスメーカー) is a series of social simulation bishōjo games where the player must act as a parental figure and raise a young girl.
 The series was produced by the video game and anime production company Gainax.
 The first Princess Maker, while popular enough to be translated into Chinese, was never released in the United States.
 Princess Maker 2 was translated by SoftEgg for a North American release, but this release was cancelled because publisher Intracorp went bankrupt.
 Princess Maker 3, Princess Maker 4, and Princess Maker 5 have subsequently been released, as did several spin-off games.
 The series has been translated and released in Korea (Fujitsu) and Taiwan (Kingformation).
 An English release of Princess Maker 2 was attempted in mid-90s, but it resulted in failure, and no games in this series were released in English until Princess Maker 2 Refine in 2016.
 Petite Princess Yucie, an anime series loosely based on the third game but with characters from all previous games, ran for 26 episodes in 2002–2003.

+The series had sold 200,000 copies by 1996.

 Main series

 Princess Maker

-The first of the Princess Maker games was a popular MicroCabin game at the time of its release in 1991.
+The first of the Princess Maker game was a popular MicroCabin game at the time of its release in 1991.
 It was re-released in a 'Refine Edition' with enhanced graphics and voices.
 There is a fan-made English and Spanish translation for the normal MSX version.
 The original version is for the NEC PC-9801 system, and the Refine Edition is out for the PlayStation 2 as well as Windows.

 The player is in charge of a war orphan, Maria, after defeating an evil demon.
 This game is similar to Princess Maker 2, but one cannot give pocket money to the daughter, and in this version, the player can send the daughter to town to view the people's opinions of her.
 The wardrobe is also much larger than the sequel.
 There are four sets of clothing for each season.
 These clothes change after aging.
 Therefore, there are about 28 sets of clothing the daughter can wear over the years.
 The Harvest Festival has a Combat Tournament and a Miss Kingdom Contest.
 If the daughter succeeds, her popularity will rise.
 There are 74 possible endings, ranging from humble jobs such as a soldier or a mason, to prestigious jobs such as Archbishop or Prime Minister, to "dark side" jobs such as prostitute or crime lord.
 In addition, numerous factors decide whether or not the daughter is successful at her job, whom she marries, and whether she has children of her own.

 Famitsu magazine's Reader Cross Review gave the PC Engine version of the game an 8 out of 10.